 Calvin students who are 21 or older are free to make a decision whether or not to consume alcohol.
 These students are expected to consume alcohol responsibly and to honor the biblical expectations of moderation.
 Calvin students are expected to observe scriptural instructions which caution against intoxication.
 Intoxication can occur when consuming alcoholic beverages and also with a variety of other intoxicants, some of which are legal and some of which are not.

-Students whose drinking creates a risk of danger to the health and safety of themselves or others are subject to disciplinary action.
+Subject to other provisions of this Code, students whose drinking creates a risk of danger to the health and safety of themselves or others are subject to disciplinary action.

 2. PROHIBITED CONDUCT